k5rwk/balloonatics/ground_station/README.md

 At this point it is necessary to change the default callsigns in the configuration files to your callsign.

-`nano horusdemodlib/user.cfg` at line 7
+`nano horusdemodlib/user.cfg` at line 7.
+Leave lat/lon at (0.0, 0.0) if you are using Chasemapper with a GPS!

 `nano docker-compose.yml` in the wenet section, approximately line 100